lucified/screenshotter/README.md

 ## Docker

 Screenshotter can be run in Docker.
-Using Docker commands require that you have Docker installed.
+Docker needs to be installed in order to run these commands.

 Build Docker image with
 ```shell